avf2001/IELTS/Speaking/Task 1/Topics/Home.md

 I would like to ameliorate the infrastructure conditions there so that I can avoid being stuck in the traffic jam during the rush hours.
 ### Describe your hometown.
 Actually, it is a small province with slightly more than 1 billion people.
 It has beautiful landscapes with mountains and lakes.
 However, due to the increasing economy, a number of business, especially in sugarcane, are invested in my hometown that turns it into a promising area.
+### Do you live in a house or an apartment?
+For the past 21 years I have lived in a house with my family.
+And I think if I can move out and start making a living on my own, I would try my best to have an independent place where I can plan and design a house layout to suit myself since sharing a room or a flat with strangers sounds so troublesome to me.
+### Can you describe the place where you live?
+Briefly, my humble house locates in a small and quite street, so coming home to me is like all the craziness happened outside is left behind.
+Just beside my house stands a big old tree.
+I have my own room with walls painted violet, which is kinda a peaceful color.
+Since I spend most of my time staying at home, my room means the whole world to me.
+It’s like a friend who is always there to share ups and downs with me.
+So yeah, I would always miss my house, my room whenever I’m away.
+### What can you see from your window?
+From my room, every time I open the window, I can catch sight of the beautiful old banyan tree casting a long shadow on the ground where children in my town spend their spare time playing badminton with each other.
+I usually open the window to see them and enjoy the wind and sunshine.
+### What is your favourite colour?
+Since my taste always changes, my favorite color at the moment is black.
+Although I have just bought some black items recently, black surprisingly suits me.
+It feels like I become more mature and more mysterious when wearing a black dress.
+And because it’s one of the basic colors, it’s easy to mix and match with other items of different colors and styles.
+### What is the most popular colour among your friends?
+Why is that?
+To be honest, it’s hard to tell, as it totally depends on their taste.
+But I guess it’s black because it is simple, yet classy.
+You know, most of them usually dress themselves up in black in both informal or formal events.